For a company

 Ireland Can be less than €1.

 Italy S.r.l.: at least EUR1.
-In case the initial corporate capital is lower than EUR10,000 the relevant contributions shall be mandatorily made in cash and fully paid in.
+In case the initial corporate capital is lower than EUR10,000 the relevant contributions shall be mandatorily made in cash and fully paid in at the time of incorporation.

 S.p.A.: at least EUR50,000.